 Employment Outlook and Salary Information

 According to the U.S. Bureau of Labor Statistics (BLS), enologists who study wine-making are considered food scientists.
-Food scientists and technologists in general earned an annual average salary of $65,340 in 2013.
-The BLS also predicted that food scientists and technologists could expect about-average employment growth of 11% from 2012-2022.
+Food scientists and technologists in general earned an annual average salary of $65,840 in 2015.
+The BLS also predicted that agriculture and food scientists could expect about-average employment growth of 5% from 2014-2024.